GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 ![uma-scopes](../img/uma/scopes-add.png)

-Additionally there is an option to add authorization policy with the new scope.
+Additionally, there is an option to add an authorization policy with the new scope.

 ## UMA Policies
 UMA policies protect UMA Resources via scopes.
 Gluu Server evaluates all policies, identified by scopes, to grant access to resources.
 There are three (3) main properties of a policy: